DavidJCobb/gcc-plugin-bitpack/README.md

 ## Non-goals

-* Presence bits (think "`std::optional`"): the ability to pack data using the smallest possible representation.
-My current use case entails packing data into a limited storage space in such a manner that the largest possible data must fit; ergo bitpacked data must always be uniform in size, so we can check statically whether we have enough room.
+* Presence bits (think "`std::optional`") and variable-length data.
+My current use case entails packing data into a limited storage space, such that the largest possible data must fit.
+Ergo bitpacked data must always be uniform in size, so we can check statically whether we have enough room.
+  * Tagged unions are zero-padded as necessary, so that all "branches" of the union have equal-size serialized representations.

-## Features
+## Advanced features

 ### Transformations